 MP for Dorking and Horley

-Chris Coghlan is the Liberal Democrat MP for Dorking and Horley, elected on 4 July 2024.
-He serves on the Treasury Committee (since October 2024) and previously sat on the Bank Resolution (Recapitalisation) Bill [HL] committee in February 2025, reflecting a focus on financial and economic matters.
-His voting record shows high party loyalty and a centre-right positioning on policy issues.
+Chris Coghlan is the Liberal Democrat MP for Dorking and Horley, elected in 2024.
+He sits on the Treasury Committee and previously contributed to the Bank Resolution (Recapitalisation) Bill committee, indicating a focus on financial and economic issues.

-Declared financial interests include ad hoc payments (three entries), one entry for employment and earnings, and one entry for shareholdings.
+Declared financial interests total six, including four entries for ad hoc payments related to employment, one entry for other employment earnings, and one shareholding.

 Generated 21 February 2026